 Litigation: Trial and Appellate Practice; Arbitration

-One of the very few female or employment attorneys certified by the New Jersey Supreme Court as a Civil Trial Attorney, Ms. Binetti has handled both sides of employment disputes for over 36 years, in the New Jersey state and federal courts, as well as in arbitration.
+One of the very few female or employment attorneys certified by the New Jersey Supreme Court as a Civil Trial Attorney, Ms. Binetti has handled both sides of employment disputes for more than three decades in the New Jersey state and federal courts, as well as in arbitration.
 These disputes involved claims of harassment and discrimination based on age, gender, sexual orientation, race, ethnic origin, nationality, marital status, religion, and physical, psychological and learning disabilities; whistleblower and other retaliation claims; claims involving restrictive covenants and employment contracts, including high-level executive compensation and termination claims; and wage and hour and other class actions.

 Although the majority of her litigation practice is on behalf of employees, Ms. Binetti regularly represents small to medium-sized employers and professional groups in litigation, as well as providing them day-to-day employment advice.
 She has tried numerous cases to verdict, and has argued multiple times before the New Jersey Supreme Court, often resulting in the creation of new law in the employment arena.
 Ms. Binetti is perhaps best known for her successful representation before the New Jersey Supreme Court of the plaintiff in the seminal case of Fuchilla v.
 Layman, a sexual harassment and civil rights action, and for securing a $1 million verdict in a retaliation case that involved the Conscientious Employee Protection Act (CEPA), and the New Jersey Law Against Discrimination (NJLAD).
 Results achieved in prior matters are not meant to be a guarantee of success as the facts and legal circumstances vary from matter to matter.
 She has tried cases to verdict under the NJLAD, the CEPA and the Americans with Disability Act (ADA), and has handled proceedings before the Equal Employment Opportunity Commission (EEOC) and the New Jersey Division on Civil Rights, as well as arbitration proceedings.